NetickNetworking/NetickDocumentation/articles/built-in-components/networkanimator.md

 # Network Animator

-Network Animator is a built-in component to network the `Animator` component.
+<xref:Netick.Unity.NetworkAnimator> is a built-in component to network the `Animator` component.
 It syncs Animator parameters, and optionally the layer state and weights.

 ## Settings: